lukadfagundes/Josh/docs/ADMIN.md

 **View All Memories:**
 - Click "Memories" tab
-- All submitted memories are listed with name, message, and timestamp
+- All submitted memories are listed with name, message, timestamp, and photo (if attached)

 **Edit Memory:**
 1. Find the memory you want to edit